 With tremendous pleasure

-In a magical journey over the last seventenn years, I have learned in so many ways.
+In a magical journey over the last eighteen years, I have learned in so many ways.

-Formal training, working through my own animal’s physical problems and behavioural challenges, working with rescue animals.
+Formal training, working through my own animal’s physical problems and behavioural challenges, working on myself via different teachers, healers and therapists and working with rescue animals.
 But, more than anything, through the joyous practice of Botanical Self-Healing.

 I am so blessed by all the wonderful creatures and people I have worked with.
 I look forward to sharing some of this with you and your animal.